RaymondSHANG/RaymondSHANG.github.io/_posts/2025-04-18-5dgai-agentic-supply-chain-acharya.md

   https://www.kaggle.com/code/sonneygeorge/scacharyavapr16v3
 </a>) {{end}}

-We created a 30-day simulation of demand and replenishment for a small but representative network:
+We created a 30-day simulation of demand and replenishment for a representative supply chain network comprising:
 -    2 Distribution Centers (DCs)
 -    10 Suppliers
 -    30 Stores
 -    20 Items (2 per supplier in each store)
 -    Simulated lead times between vendors, DCs, and stores
+-    Calendar-based Sales for each item in each store
+-    Calendar-based Orders for each item in each store
 -    Calendar-based logic for shipping and receiving

-This setup allows us to inject disturbances, model replenishment strategies, and understand the downstream effects of seemingly small parameter changes.
+To manage the resulting data complexity and ensure efficiency, we designed a database with 16 tables, normalized to 3rd Normal Form.
+This database infrastructure enables us to inject disruptions, model various replenishment strategies, and analyze the downstream effects of parameter changes.

 Details of the supply chain network could be viewed below, and [Kaggle Notebook for Digital Twin of a retail supply chain network](https://www.kaggle.com/code/sonneygeorge/scacharyavapr16v3)

 ![supply network](/img/in-post/supply_network.png)
-The Suppliers send items to DCs, and DCs distribute items to Stores on demand.
-Everyday, each store will generate sales for each item based on normal distribution and simultation.
-Then, the stores create orders based on sales and forecasts.
-The orders were sent to Suppliers, which will prepare items shipments to each store through DCs.
-The lead time of each order varies and were simulated through normal distribution.
+In the simulation, Suppliers ship items to DCs, which then distribute them to Stores based on demand.
+Daily, each store generates item sales based on a simulated normal distribution.
+Stores subsequently create orders based on these sales and forecasts, which are transmitted to Suppliers.
+Suppliers then prepare item shipments to stores via the DCs.
+The lead time for each order is simulated using a normal distribution.

 ### Supply Chain Acharya – A Multi-Agent System for Intelligent Supply Chain Diagnosis